-As a separate public company, we will continue to compute our unrecognized tax benefits on a separate return basis and we will settle our liabilities, as required, in accordance with the TSSA.
-We expect approximately \$54 million (net of federal benefit) of unrecognized tax benefits related to temporary differences to reverse within the next twelve months.
-Excluding that item, the amount of uncertain tax liabilities that may be resolved in the next twelve months is not expected to be material to our results of operations.
+We compute our unrecognized tax benefits on a separate return basis.
+For unrecognized tax benefits associated with periods prior to 2014, we will settle our liabilities, as required, in accordance with the TSSA.
+The amount of unrecognized tax benefits that may be resolved in the next twelve months is not expected to be material to our results of operations.